 Dual Credit Courses - Click to see a full list of course offerings

-Dual Credit course content is identical to on-campus offerings and incorporates the same syllabi, class assignments, and examinations while utilizing comparable textbooks.
-Students taking dual credit classes meet the same academic readiness standards as students taking the course on campus.
+A Dual Credit course is a college course, incorporating the same syllabi, class assignments, and examinations while utilizing comparable textbooks.
+Students taking dual credit classes meet the same academic readiness standards as students taking the course in college.
 High school faculty members teaching a course for dual credit meet the credentialing requirements of the dual credit institution and the licensing requirements of the Indiana Department of Education.

 Many dual credit courses at Marian are considered honors courses, and students who accept the challenge of taking these courses at Marian have the potential to earn additional grade point average points.
-Upon successful completion of the course, this credit can be transferred to other state colleges and universities.
+Upon graduation, these credits can be transferred to other state colleges and universities.
 More information on course transfers can be found at http://www.transferin.net/.

 Advanced Placement Courses - Click to see a full list of course offerings

 Indiana public colleges are now required to award at least elective credit to students earning a score of 3, 4 or 5 on the respective AP test.
 No grade is attached to the student’s college transcript for an AP class.
 AP courses at Marian are considered honors courses, and students who accept the challenge of taking AP courses at Marian have the potential to earn additional grade point average points.
-Students pay approximately $95 per AP test.
-Depending on the state’s budget, the state may pay the students’ AP test fee, especially in math and science courses.
-Finally, students do not have to be in an AP course to take an AP test.
-Additional information may be found at: www.collegeboard.com.
+For more information on Marian's Dual Credit course offerings, please contact the Assistant Principal, Anne Brusky at 574-259-5257.